jaylin-m/jaylin-m.github.io/projects/bank-database-application.md

 To efficiently manage the build process, I created a Makefile to handle the creation and updating of object files and the executable, including the option to run the program with or without debug mode through specified rules.
 I initially programmed the project in C and then ported it to C++.
 For the C project, I created header files containing the data structure for records and the function prototypes for the database functions.
 For the C++ project, I created header files containing the data structure for records and the class definition for managing records.
 The source files are separately organized for the user interface and database functions.

+I learned how to approach various challenges I encountered while coding in C, including ensuring that no memory allocated on the heap was lost, inserting a new node into a linked list without disrupting the rest of the list, and effectively using pointers in a larger project with over a thousand lines of code.
+While translating the project from C to C++, I learned how to accomplish the same tasks in C++ and gained experience with implementing a copy constructor, overloading the assignment operator (operator=), and overloading the stream insertion operator (operator<<).

 Here is the code for the add function of the Bank Database Application in C:

 ```cpp